 The Vanderbilt Biomedical Graduate Programs have a strong and lengthy history of recruiting outstanding candidates from the international community.
 We continue to encourage and warmly welcome applications from international students.

-As with all accepted candidates, international students will receive full first year tuition coverage, health insurance, a stipend of $31,500, and an additional $2000 at the start of the graduate program to aid in moving costs.
+As with all accepted candidates, international students will receive full first year tuition coverage, health insurance, a stipend of $36,500 (effective 7/1/2023), and an additional $2,000 at the start of the graduate program to aid in moving costs.
 First year funding is guaranteed as long as the student is making good progress through the program.
-After completion of the first year and entry into one of our 11 graduate programs, funding for international students is through a combination of institutional support, grants, and teaching assistant opportunities.
+After completion of the first year and entry into one of our 11 graduate programs, the second year of funding for international students is through the BRET office.
+We continue to fund our international students through their second year, and after that the PI may fund their international student through a combination of institutional support, grants, and teaching assistant opportunities.

 Support for International Students

 All of our trainees receive strong support and have access to numerous resources through the Office of Biomedical Research Education & Training and the Graduate Program staff.
-Additionally, to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Serves in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.
+Graduate student resources can be found here; of special interest to international students are the Campus Communities and International Student sections.
+Additionally, to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Services in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.

 FAQs for International Candidates

 We are excited to continue our tradition of accepting international candidates.
-While we don’t have a specific number in mind, we plan to increase the number of international students accepted this year and in future years.
+While we don’t have a specific number in mind, and approximately 12% of the past incoming classes of IGP and QCB combined have been international students.

 Recently, around a third of our applications have been contributed from international candidates to our umbrella graduate programs.
-We continue to welcome and encourage these applications!
+That means there are several hundred international applicants each year.

 Yes!
-We prepare students for any career trajectory they are interested in.
-Please check out the website of our Office of Career Development!
+We prepare students for any career trajectory which interests them.
+Please check the resources available though our Aspire Aspire Office, Career Development!

 Neither the general GRE exam, which includes the Verbal, Quantitative and Analytic sections, nor the subject tests are required for admission.
 If you have taken the GRE and would like to include it in your application, you may do so and the admissions committee will consider it in their holistic review.
 The GRE Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).

-TOEFL scores are required for international applicants; however, this requirement can be waived if you have received a degree where the primary language of the country is English-speaking.
+TOEFL scores are required for international applicants; however, this requirement can be waived if you have received a degree where the primary language of the country is English-speaking or if you attended a University where the language of instruction is English.
+We are also accepting IELTS and Duo-Lingo test scores.

 The GRE and TOEFL Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).

 No. There are no minimum GPA, GRE, or TOEFL score requirements.
-When reviewing applications, we consider the entire application package, including previous research experience.
+When reviewing applications, we consider the entire application package.

 Yes, international candidates receive the same funding as all accepted candidates: Our programs offer full financial support and covers all tuition, fees, and student health insurance.
-In addition, students receive a stipend.
-First year compensation for 2019 will be $33,500 which includes a stipend of $31,500 and a first-day bonus of $2000 to be used for upfront costs associated with relocating to Nashville.
+This year students will receive a stipend of $36,500 and an additional $2,000 at the start of the graduate program to aid in moving costs.

-In order to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Serves in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.
+In order to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Services in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.
+We also have support for international students here in the BRET office.

 If you have additional questions about our umbrella graduate programs, you may contact: